AdobeDocs/experience-manager-cloud-service.nl-NL/help/sites-cloud/authoring/authoring-methods.md

 >[!NOTE]
 >
->De *new* editor die in deze sectie is gemarkeerd, is alleen beschikbaar in de as a Cloud Service online Adobe Experience Manager (AEM).
+>De *new* editor die in deze sectie is gemarkeerd, is niet beschikbaar wanneer u lokaal ontwikkelt voor AEM as a Cloud Service.
 >
 >De [*origineel* Inhoudsfragmenteditor](/help/assets/content-fragments/content-fragments-variations.md) is ook beschikbaar.